How you decide to classify your files really depends on on where, how and on what equipment you intend to access them. Pic: jachim.net

 Tags and metadata

-information about the music tracks we own, play and DJ with.
+Metadata is simply "information about data", and in our caseinformation about the music tracks we own, play and DJ with.
 These tags

 are elements we can use or create to describe different attributes of